Revathi-Gangadaran/Netflix_Data_analysis/README.md

 4. Ratings and Audience Targeting: Examine how content ratings (e.g., PG, R) and audience demographics (e.g., kids vs. adult content) shape the Netflix library.

-5. Content Lifecycle: Explore how long content tends to stay on the platform, including trends in content removal and whether certain types of shows/movies have longer lifespans.

 ## Dataset
 The dataset for this project is accessed from Kaggle dataset:
 - [Dataset](https://www.kaggle.com/datasets/shivamb/netflix-shows)